Creative Coding

 Technical visuals do not have to pretend the author knows more than they know.

-Some of my favorite diagrams are ugly because they make the problem honest.
+Some of the best diagrams are ugly because they make the problem honest.
 A rough state chart with one suspicious transition is more useful than a polished architecture render that makes every failure path vanish.

 When a topic involves motion, state, or parameter changes, a static generated image is often the weakest option.